 He graduated from OSU in 2009 with a bachelor’s degree in communication.

-Alan and his wife Amelia have a son, Mack Darlin.
+Alan and his wife Amy have a 2 year old son, Mack, and are expecting another this season.